Ultimate Guide To Pytest Markers And Good Test Management

 • How to leverage in-built Pytest Markers for efficient test management

-• How to define custom Pytest Markers
+• How to define your own custom Pytest Markers

 • How to combine multiple Pytest Markers and group tests